Sergio Iacobucci Sergio Iacobucci

 Buyers remember themes, not feature lists.
 Look at which clusters form naturally.
 If you're forcing unrelated features into the same bucket, it won't survive a real conversation.

 Look at where you win and where you lose.
 Your best customers (buy fast, churn least, expand most, refer others) share characteristics.
 Those characteristics are your target market.
-Woohoo!
+Their firmographics will be what you’ll be able to build target lists from when it comes to refining your demand generation engine.

 This will be narrower than you're comfortable with.
 That's the point.